mohaaHeiba/huffman-decoding/README.md

 Decoding binary Huffman-encoded strings
 ✅ User input handling, frequency table building, and Huffman output

- Data Structures Used
+🧱 Data Structures Used
-All data structures are manually created, including:
+All data structures were manually created, including:

 Pair — stores frequency and character

 Node — represents a node in the Huffman Tree

-Queue_Node — for linked list queue nodes
+Queue_Node — used for linked list queue nodes

 Linked_list_Queue — manually sorted queue used for building the tree